opentracing/opentracing.io/_docs/pages/spec.md

 Every Span may also have zero or more key:value **Tags**, which do not have timestamps and simply annotate the spans.

 As is the case with Logs, if certain known tag key:values are used for common application scenarios, tracers can choose to pay special attention to them.
-For more information, see the [Data Semantics Guidelines](api/data-conventions).
+For more information, see the [Data Conventions Guidelines](api/data-conventions.html).

 ## SpanContext